ENME480/enme480.github.io/docs/labs/week-06.md

 ros2 topic echo /ur3/position
 ```

+This will provide a final position and orientation of your end effector.
+Another way to validate it is using the "Approximately Correct DH Matrix" that's printed on your terminal when you launch the command to move the orbot.
+You need to ensure that your values are relatively close to the correct one.

 Since you know the position and orientation of the end effector (attached with a laser pointer), you have to predict where the laser point will land on the workbench.
 (Hint: Think in terms of vector and plane intersection)

 Assume the `z_table = 0`.

 We are providing you with the code in lab (hidden in the backend), but you need to show the math behind it in your lab report.

 ## Test Points (same as last week)